Richard Sherman says he is remorseful for actions that led to his arrest

 According to a police report, Sherman showed up at his in-laws' home early Wednesday and got into an argument with his father-in-law, Raymond Moss.
 Police allege Sherman broke the door to get into the home.

-Sherman is accused of second-degree criminal trespass with a domestic violence designation, malicious mischief in the third degree with a domestic violence designation, resisting arrest and driving under the influence
+Sherman is charged with second-degree criminal trespass with a domestic violence designation, malicious mischief in the third degree with a domestic violence designation, resisting arrest, driving under the influence and reckless endangerment of roadway workers.
+The latter charge was added on Friday.

 Sherman waived his right to appear at his first court hearing Thursday and was represented by an attorney.
+He will be arraigned Friday afternoon and asked to plead to the charges which are three gross misdemeanors and two misdemeanors.

-Sherman was released from jail on his own recognizance Thursday but was ordered to to avoid contact with his Moss.
+Sherman was released from jail on his own recognizance Thursday but was ordered to to avoid contact with Moss.

 "I think Mr. Sherman is a pillar in this community.
 He's a business owner.
 He's a husband.
 He's a father," Judge Fa'amomoi Masaniai said during the hearing Thursday.
 "I'm going to release Mr. Sherman on his own promise to return to court."